MicrosoftDocs/azure-docs/articles/storage/blobs/storage-manage-find-blobs.md

 -	Account failover is currently not supported.
 The blob index may not update properly after failover.
 -	Lifecycle management currently only supports equality checks with Blob Index Match.
 -	CopyBlob does not copy blob index tags from the source blob to the new destination blob.
 You can specify the tags you want applied to the destination blob during the copy operation.
 - CopyBlob (Async copy) from another storage account with applied tags on the destination blob currently causes the blob index engine to not return the blob and its tags in the filter set.
-It is recommended to use CopyBlob from URL (Sync copy) in the mean time.
+It is recommended to use CopyBlob from URL (Sync copy) in the interim.
 -	Tags are persisted on snapshot creation; however promoting a snapshot is currently not supported and may result in an empty tag set.

 ## FAQ